sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging.rst

         exec python3 spkg-install.py

+   In more detail: ``sage-bootstrap-python`` runs a version of Python pre-installed on the machine, which is a build prerequisite of Sage.
+   Note that ``sage-bootstrap-python`` accepts a wide range of Python versions, Python >= 2.6 and >= 3.4, see ``SAGE_ROOT/build/tox.ini`` for details.
+You should only use ``sage-bootstrap-python`` for installation tasks that must be able to run before Sage has made ``python3`` available.
+It must not be used for running ``pip`` or ``setup.py`` for any package.

-   In more detail: ``sage-bootstrap-python`` runs the version of Python pre-installed on the machine.
-Use this if the package may be installed before Sage has built its own Python. ``python3`` runs the version of Python managed by Sage; you should use this if you are installing a Python package to make sure that the libraries are installed in the right place.
+   ``python3`` runs the version of Python managed by Sage (either its own installation of Python 3 from an SPKG or a venv over a system python3.
+You should use this if you are installing a Python package to make sure that the libraries are installed in the right place.

    By the way, there is also a script ``sage-python``.
 This should be used at runtime, for example in scripts in ``SAGE_LOCAL/bin`` which